vatpac-technology/pilot-procedures/docs/local-procedures/Class C/sydney.md

 Director's airspace is very small and often heavily congested.
 It is imperative that pilots execute instructions without delay.

+If you do not receive a handoff to tower by 4nm from the threshold, you may switch to the ADC frequency.

+### Parallel Runway Operations
+During PROPS, aircraft operate to both parallel runways in either independent or dependent modes.
+It is vital that pilots do not drift toward the adjacent final.

 In the event of radio congestion on the base leg, **do not pass through your assigned runway centreline**.
 Commence the turn to join final autonomously, then track the extended centreline of your assigned runway.

-If you do not receive a handoff to tower by 4nm from the threshold, you may switch to the ADC frequency.

 ### Independent Visual Approaches (IVAs)
 Independent Visual Approaches allow two aircraft on adjacent finals to conduct [visual approaches](../../navigation/vsa.md) without any secondary separation standards in place, greatly increasing the arrival capacity of the aerodrome during PROPS.
 Depending on the meteorological conditions, IVAs can be initiated from a circuit or from an instrument approach once the pilot is visual.